-In addition to the requirements of New York State law (as set out above), pursuant to this Policy all YUHS employees, volunteers, and employees of contracted service providers, (as well as other adults at YU) have a duty to immediately report their suspicions of child abuse or maltreatment committed by anyone - not just a parent, guardian, other person legally responsible for the child’s care, school employee or volunteer - to one of the appropriate YUHS or YU administrators set forth in the Reporting Protocol section of this Policy.
-This internal report must be made regardless of whether a call has already been made to the SCR, to the Commissioner, or to law enforcement.
+In addition to the requirements of New York State law (See Summary of NYS Mandatory Reporting of Child Above), pursuant to this Policy all YUHS employees, volunteers, and employees of contracted service providers, (as well as other adults at YU) have a duty to immediately report their suspicions of child abuse or maltreatment committed by anyone - not just a parent, guardian, other person legally responsible for the child’s care, school employee or volunteer - to one of the appropriate YUHS or YU administrators set forth in the Reporting Protocol section of this Policy.
+This internal report must be made regardless of whether a call has already been made to the SCR, to the New York State Commissioner of Education, or to law enforcement.

 REPORTING TO STATE OR LOCAL LAW ENFORCEMENT